Code-Institute-Submissions/bitcoin-basics/README.md

 The target audience for this website is a user that is not necessarily technical, who has recently heard about Bitcoin and wants:

 - To know more about what it is and how to start using it.
-- To know the initial steps to take when first using bitcoin.
+- To know the initial steps to take when first buying bitcoin.
 - Clear visuals that don't confuse or overwhelm the visitor.
 - Intuitive page layout and navigation.
 - To know where they can find further reading and more in-depth information.